- 1 Article Summary: Moving to Dubai from UK

 Moving to Dubai from UK after Brexit means you no longer have EU freedom of movement, but the UAE remains an accessible and welcoming destination for British nationals.
 The process involves selecting the right visa, meeting financial requirements and arranging healthcare and insurance before arrival.

 Early financial planning is essential, particularly around pensions, tax obligations and property purchase.
+Correct tax planning for UK expats helps you manage HMRC exposure, residency status and cross-border reporting when relocating to Dubai.

 Property and Residency by Investment